sberney/lib-shell/README.md

 > Build failed.
 Try checking out a fresh copy and building it from scratch.
 If that doesn't work, email tech@ITsupport.utopiacorp.net.

-These kinds of messages add a lot of stylishness and professionalism to the your abysmal failure!
+These kinds of messages add a lot of stylishness and professionalism to your abysmal failure!

 ```js
 const { exec } = require('lib-shell');